PapersOfMathieuNls/clever-commit/combined.md

 An important aspect in the design of CLEVER is the ability to provide guidance to developers on how to improve risky commits.
 We achieve this by extracting from the database the fix-commit corresponding to the matching defect-commit and present it to the developer.
 We believe that this makes CLEVER a practical approach.
 Developers can understand why a given modification has been reported as risky by looking at code instead of simple metrics as in the case of the studies reported in [@Kamei2013a; @Rosen2015]).

 Finally, using the fixes of past defects, we can provide a solution, in the form of a contextualised diff, to the developers.
 A contextualised diff is a diff that is modified to match the current workspace of the developer regarding variable types and names.
 In Step 8 of Figure 3, we adapt the matching fixes to the actual context of the developer by modifying indentation depth and variable name in an effort to reduce context switching.
 We believe that this would make it easier for developers to understand the proposed fixes and see if they apply in their situation.

-[Wahab: you can remove the bubble sort example; I think you explained well the concept.
-This will also save us 1 page].

 # Case Study Setup {#sec:exp}